me-and-some-guys-i-just-met/whatever/README.md

-# whatever
-#
+# Try harder, STM

-Goal: For all the Boroughs in the Island of Montreal, find the average walking time of citizens to get to the closest bus stop.
+Montreal's transit system is among the best in North America, but parts of the still are still desperately lacking service.
+We collected nearly 500M of data and calculated which areas of Montreal need help the most.